quacksouls/lyf/doc/fp.md

 }, initialValue);
 ```

-In the above version of `reduce()`, the method has 2 parameters.
+In the above version of `reduce()`, the method has two parameters.
 First, it
-requires a function that accepts 2 arguments: the accumulator and the current
+requires a function that accepts two arguments: the accumulator and the current
 value.
 The function does whatever it needs to and returns the result of
 operating on the accumulator and current value.
 The returned value is the
 accumulator for the next element in the array.
 The second parameter of